Where to Stay in Barcelona: Complete Guide for First Timers

 Choose from king rooms, rooms with two twins, and triples and family rooms with space for three and four people.

-Feelathome Mozart Apartments: Nice Spacious Apartments in a Great Location
+Feelathome Mozart Apartments: Spacious Apartments in a Great Location

 A couple of blocks from Passeig de Gràcia (and the important Diagonal Metro Station, with two metro lines), this small apartment building has six apartments, all recently renovated and outfitted with air conditioning (a must-have for summer), full kitchens (with dishwashers), and washing machines.

-L’Eixample was built as Barcelona expanded beyond the old city walls to connect the suburbs (at the time) like Gràcia to the core of the city.
+Compared to Gràcia, which feels very much like a small village within a big city with its narrow single lane streets, l’Eixample is the modern part of Barcelona.
+L’Eixample was built as Barcelona expanded beyond the old city to connect the suburbs (at the time) like Gràcia to the core of the city.

 It is worth noting that this particular neighborhood spans a wide area, basically all the way from Parc Ciutadella at its eastern end to the base of Montjuïc and Plaça d’Espanya to the west.